 - Escalate the issue.
 If the creditor or credit reporting body does not respond to your initial request to correct an error, you can start the external dispute resolution process for that organisation.
 Alternatively, you can make a complaint to the credit reporting regulator, the Office of the Australian Information Commissioner.

-What mistakes might I find on my credit file?
+What mistakes might I find on my credit report?

-Here are some common mistakes you may find on your credit file:
+Here are some common mistakes you may find in your credit file:

 - Incorrect address.
 This is a simple error that can occur if you move house frequently.